kpunith8/Links-and-Tutorials/Java/Unit-Tests.md

 ## Mockito

+- Mockito uses proxy based approach to intercept calls, whereas powermock used a custom loader and manipulates the byte code.

 - If you are using annotations to mock a class, make sure it is initialized in a method with JUnit4's `@Before` annotation, since annotations don't initialize themselves, for ex: In this case it is initialized in a `setUp()`
 	```java